thefremus/devmojo/notes/styling-net-maui-app.md

 ## It all starts somewhere

 As part of the learning process I want to create a small application using .NET MAUI.
 The application will run on Windows for the time being. .NET MAUI is a great alternative to WinForms or WPF.
 Why not right?
 The idea for my application is super simple - create an application to capture the receipts from all my shopping trips to the various retail shops - lets call it ConsumerAgent.
+You can [view the repository](https://github.com/thefremus/ConsumerAgent).
 I think it could be interesting to build up a dataset of shopping trips over an extended period of time.
 Imagine seeing the price of bread over a period of time or any other grocery item for that matter.

 The application will start off consisting of two pages.
 The first page will list my most recent retailer trips.
 The second page will allow me to capture the transaction receipts.